jjohare/minimoonoir/docs/export-implementation.md

 ## Conclusion

 Phase 3.4 complete.
-Users can now export their Fairfield Nostr message history in multiple formats with comprehensive filtering options.
+Users can now export their Minimoonoir Nostr message history in multiple formats with comprehensive filtering options.
 The implementation handles large datasets efficiently and integrates seamlessly with existing application architecture.